 How to replace RDP, SSH and TeamViewer with free open source web-based client-less remote desktop gateway.

 I recently learned about Guacamole and found that the setup is quite easy.
 I had been looking for a way to access all of my virtual and physical machine desktops remotely but didn’t want to rely upon, or trust TeamViewer eternally.
 Guacamole is open source software that provides you a way to run a tomcat/apache/mysql server suite that sets up and connects remote desktop connections via a web browser very similar to Teamviewer.
-It allows you to connect to any number of different desktops from anywhere with just an html5 web browser, and a single open port on your firewall that logs you into a console that has access to all your desktops, without having to install or configure remote clients such as putty, RDP and VPN.
+It allows you to connect to any number of different desktops with just an html5 web browser, and a single open port on your firewall.
+You can use Google Authenticator 2FA to log into a console that has access to all your desktops, without having to install or configure remote clients such as putty, RDP and VPN.
+Although, if you’re attempting to use VNC, there will be some initial configuration of the VNC server on the client side – I found that UltraVNC server works best with Guacamole, more on that later.

 First, you’ll want a standard Ubuntu server or virtual machine installed and running.
 I installed guacamole on Ubuntu Server 16.10 LTS.